-Chihuahuas are known for their enormous personality, adorably small appearance, and loyalty.
-It’s no wonder they make a popular breed.
-Unfortunately, that also seems to be the reason for their demise.
+Chihuahuas are known for their enormous personality, irresistibly cute appearance, and unparalleled loyalty.
+It’s no surprise they are a popular breed.
+Unfortunately, this popularity hasbecome a double-edged sword.

 Because of the constant overpopulation and breeding, the shelters just don’t have enough room for these beautiful animals.